 Does an OPK shows a positive LH surge even during ovulation?
 If not, how much time before ovulation LH drops.

 A hormone (from greek ὁρμή, "impetus") is a chemical released by a cell or a gland in one part of the body that sends out messages that affect cells in other parts of the organism.
 Only a little amount of hormone is required to alter cell metabolism.
 In essence, it is a chemical messenger that transports a signal from ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Does your body produce nicotine?
+- Does your body produce cholesterol?

 - Does your body produce creatine?

 - Does your body naturally produce creatine?

 - Does the uterus produce hormones?

 - Does your body produce histamine when you exercise?

 - Talk to a gynecologist online for free